CSU-CompSci-CS163-4/Lab13Polymorphism/README.md

 Once you have given your program a proper reading, try to run it and follow along with what is happening before we move on to the implementation and self-explanation section.

 ## Step 1: Self-Explanation
 There are only two self-explanations to complete in the `ZooProcessing` class, after reading the javadocs write out your logic as to what the program should do.
-If you run into any difficulties during implementation, try to pseudo-code along with you self-explanation logic, this may reveal some useful insight.
+If you run into any difficulties during implementation, try to pseudo-code along with your self-explanation logic, this may reveal some useful insight.

 ## Step 2: Implementation
 After your self-explanations, move onto your implementation.
 I would highly recommend incrementally working through these methods and test often!